BreedsConditions

 The stomach can begin to twist at the top and bottom, which prevents the gas from moving out of the stomach.
 The stomach experiences extreme damage that is unrepairable.
 If caught early enough, the dog can receive emergency care to help relieve the gas buildup.

-Consider a slow-feeder dog bowl or smaller, more frequent meals, as this can slow down eating and reduce the chances of bloat.
+Consider a slow-feeder dog bowl, foods for gassy dogs, or smaller, more frequent meals, as this can slow down eating and reduce the chances of bloat.

 • Differences in normal personality and physical behavior